POLS 1140

 What are the results

-• Residents of highly policed communities have “too much knowledge, too little power”
+• Residents have “too much knowledge, too little power”

 Attendance Survey